AdityaGupta20871/AdityaGupta20871/README.md

 * ✉️  You can contact me at [adityagupta20871@gmail.com](mailto:adityagupta20871@gmail.com)
 * 🧠  I'm learning WEB 3 Blockchain and Devops
 * 🤝  I'm open to collaborating on Interesting projects
 * ⚡  I am a writer at GeeksForGeeks.
-Also I am open to work with anyone you can freely dm me on my mail for any interesting project .
+Also I am open to work with anyone you can freely dm me on my mail or Twitter for any interesting project .

 ### Skills